Latest update

 Yet millions of Ethiopians still live in grinding poverty.

-Decades of political instability, ongoing conflict with Eritrea, and devastating famines in the late 20th century severely curtailed its progress.
+Decades of political instability, ongoing conflict, and devastating famines in the late 20th century severely curtailed its progress.

-Much of Ethiopia’s economy is based on agriculture, yet deforestation and changing climate factors leave it vulnerable to drought.
+Much of Ethiopia’s economy is based on agriculture, yet deforestation and severe weather events leave it vulnerable to drought.

 Diseases such as malaria and tuberculosis continue to claim thousands of lives every year, and the most vulnerable are the youngest children.